Tharsanan1/envoyproxy-examples/golang-redis/README.md

 ### Expected Output

-You will see the Google HTML content along with a "pong" response from Redis.
+You will see the Google HTML content along with a "pong" response from Redis in the envoy proxy logs.